Tensors and Algebras: An Algebraic Spacetime Interpretation for Tensor Models: The duality between algebras and spaces, and the role of tensors

 From this we can write out the full tensor $P_{ab}{}^c$.
-Alternatively we can find these components by evaluating~\eqref{eq:def_P:innerp}, for instance
+Alternatively we can find these components by evaluating~\eqref{eq:def_P:innerp}, for instance,

 The claim of this section is now that we can reconstruct the topology of the circle, just by knowing the tensor $P_{ab}{}^c$.
 To further convince ourselves of this, let us try to find all the homomorphisms of the first few functions $\{1, \sin(x), \cos(x) \}$.
-By inspecting~\eqref{eq:duality:all_products} we can see that all information of the products of these functions is already present if we restrict the tensor $P_{ab}{}^c$ to labels up to $a,b,c \leq N=5$.
-This restriction effectively means the tensor acts on $\left.\mathcal{F}=C^\infty(S^1)\right|_{N=5}$ which is then isomorphic to $\mathbb{R}^5$.
-In section~\ref{sec:associative} we will properly define some of the notions described below by considering partial algebras.
+By inspecting~\eqref{eq:duality:all_products}, we can see that all information of the products of these functions is already present if we restrict the tensor $P_{ab}{}^c$ to labels up to $a,b,c \leq 5$.
+This restriction effectively means the tensor acts on $\left.\mathcal{F}=C^\infty\big(S^1\big)\right|_{5}$ which is then isomorphic to $\mathbb{R}^5$.
+We call the dimension of the real vector space that such a tensor acts on $N$.
+In this work, if we say $N$-dimensional tensor of order $d$, we mean a tensor acting on $d$ copies of a $N$-dimensional real vector space.
+If not mentioned, the order of the tensor is meant to me $d=3$.
+In Section~\ref{sec:associative}, we will properly define some of the notions described below by considering partial algebras.

 Finding the set of points of $S^1$ can then be done by finding all solutions to~\eqref{eq:duality:find_homo}.
 Specifically, as we only consider the first three functions here,